hunterbianchi/hunterbianchi/README.md

 </br>

 All of information needed to make an individual exist free.
-That information are organized under a [Blockchain](#what-kind-of-blockchain-we-use)
+That information are organized under a [Blockchain](#what-kind-of-blockchain-we-use) system

 ___